Business routes of Interstate 90: Moorcroft loop

+1.000 mi = 1.609 km; 1.000 km = 0.621 mi Concurrency terminus;

 Sundance loop

 Interstate 90 Business is a 3.411 mi business loop of Interstate 90 in Sundance.
 It begins at a diamond interchange at exit 185 on a segment of I-90 that briefly curves to the north-northeast.
 The business loop overlaps US 14 (West Street) and immediately intersects with the northern terminus of WY 116.
 The routes curve to towards the northeast passing over Sundance Creek directly east of WY 116, and later run beneath I-90 again, but with no interchange.
-After passing under the interstate, BL-90/US 14 makes another curve at a more northerly angle where it crosses Sundance Creek a second time, then takes a sharp curve from West Street to East Cleveland Street which runs less than several blocks through downtown Sundance until reaching the intersection with Sixth Street and the northern terminus of Wyoming Highway 585.
+After passing under the interstate, I-90 BL/US 14 makes another curve at a more northerly angle where it crosses Sundance Creek a second time, then takes a sharp curve from West Street to East Cleveland Street which runs less than several blocks through downtown Sundance until reaching the intersection with Sixth Street and the northern terminus of Wyoming Highway 585.

 Two blocks after WY 585, the routes intersect with Eighth Street, whose southeast corner contains Sundance High School followed by Washington Park, which includes the Crook County Fairgrounds.
 Main Street within Sundance ends across the street from these fairgrounds.
 The developed area begins to diminish somewhat after this, though it doesn't disappear entirely.
 Across from a truck stop, BL 90 and US 14 make a sharp right turn while the old US 14 continues east as a frontage road along the north side of I-90, and BL 90 finally ends at another diamond interchange at exit 189, while US 14 joins the interstate in an overlap.
 A "Port of Entry" can be found at the east end of the Business Loop on the south side of exit 189, along with a small rest area.